pipejiva/bankuish-courses/README.md

 ## Support

-If you have any questions, issues, or feature requests, please contact me at [pipe2211@hotmail.com](mailto:pipe2211@hotmail.com).
+If you have any questions, issues, or feature requests, please contact me.